U.N. urges Lebanon to form government of 'competence', banks close

 Protesters rallied in several towns and cities, and in Tripoli they blocked the main highway linking the northern city, Lebanon’s second biggest, to Beirut with burning tyres.

 “People are angry, the authorities colluded against us and are delaying us.
-They are not sympathising with our feelings, nor our pain, nor with the time we are spending on the streets,” said one of the protesters, Rabih al-Zein.
+They are not sympathizing with our feelings, nor our pain, nor with the time we are spending on the streets,” said one of the protesters, Rabih al-Zein.

-Kubis, the U.N. official, urged authorities to prioritize maintaining monetary and financial stability, including measures to give people confidence and protect their savings.

 Reporting by Nadine Awadalla and Tom Perry; editing by William Maclean